materialsproject/fireworks/docs/filepad_tutorial.rst

 ===============================================

-FilePad utility provides the api to add and delete arbitrary files of arbitray sizes to MongoDB.
+FilePad utility provides the api to add and delete arbitrary files of arbitray sizes to MongoDB(filepad).
-The is achieved by inserting the entire file contents to GridFS and store the id returned by the GridFS insertion, the label and the metadata(if provided) in a document in the filepad.
-In the following documentation, ``file contents`` refers to the stuff stored in GridFS and ``document`` refers to the associated mongodb document that stores the ``file_id``, ``label`` and other miscellaneous information pertaining to the file.
+The is achieved by inserting the entire file contents to GridFS and storing the id returned by the GridFS insertion, the user provided label and the metadata in a document in the filepad.
+In the following documentation, ``file contents`` refers to the file contents stored in GridFS and ``document`` refers to the associated mongodb document that stores the ``file_id``, ``label`` and other miscellaneous information pertaining to the file.